londelec/leandcxmlman/source/sections/Document.rst

    * :abbr:    UDP
      :desc:    User Datagram Protocol

-Colored text:
+Text styles used in this manual:

+:xmlref:`Dark blue used for XML nodes and attributes`

+:underline-bold:`Links to tables and manual sections are bold underlined`

-.. tip:: Notes in green provides additional information
+:inlinetip:`Notes in green for additional information on how to use attribute/setting`

-.. important:: Notes in red are warnings
+:inlineimportant:`Important information on how to use attribute/setting in red`

-.. note:: Highlighted text refers to definitions used in communication standards
+:lectext1:`Highlighted text refers to definitions in communication standards`

-:xmlref:`Dark blue used to highlight XML nodes and attributes`

-:underline:`Underlined links to definitions`
+.. tip:: Generic tips in a green box

+.. important:: Important notes in a red box

+.. note:: Various notes